TheMoon2000/SurveyLex-ios-Framework/README.md

 - Rating questions
 - Info screens

+Once a component is completed, the next component will altomatically be focused, with the exception of checkbox questions (because we don't know when the user is done with the question).

+![Demo] (Screenshots/overview.gif)

 ## Launching a Survey
 To launch a survey, a you need to know the survey ID and the parent view controller on which the survey view controller is presenting.
 The survey ID of a SurveyLex survey is formatted as a UUID string, as in app.surveylex.com/surveys/**c741cba0-acca-11e9-aeb9-2b1c6d8db2a2**.